kinsta/hello-world-statamic/README.md

 **Statamic** is based on Laravel.
 This means that it's a regular PHP-based application, so during the deployment process Kinsta will automatically install dependencies defined in your `composer.json` file.

 ## Required buildpacks
-Because in most cases we want our application to also build our CSS/JS files we need to add two Biuldpacks:
+Because in most cases we want our application to also build our CSS/JS files we need to add two Buildpacks:
 - Node JS
 - PHP